 My goal was to make a film that generates a feeling of mystery and wonder using symbols and images from my dreams.
-Work on Jung & Restless began while I was working with a senior Jungian analyst and stopped dreaming.
-The analyst called this “deus absconditus” (the hidden god).
-I began doing “subconscious” animation experiments, working straight ahead with no planning, storyboards or even any thoughts like “What is this?” or “Where is this going?” or “What should I do next?”
+I started experimenting when was working with a senior Jungian analyst and stopped dreaming.
+The analyst called this “deus absconditus” or the hidden god.
+I began doing “subconscious” animation experiments, working straight ahead with no planning, no storyboards and no questioning the imagery.
+I tried to banish all thoughts like “What is this about?” or “Where is this going?” or “What should I do next?”
 Instead of dreams, I shared these experiments with the analyst and was completely stunned by her interpretations.
 Inspired by my growing understanding of the symbolism of the dream images, I decided to see if I could make a film from the material and added mandalas, images from saved dream notes and Jungian symbols.

 What does the title mean?

 The title references a popular soap opera, The Young and the Restless, that has been on US television since 1980 and has run for over 11,000 episodes.
 In English, “Jung” sounds very similar to “young” so it creates a nice pun.
 The title sequence was animated by Brian Kinkley, my wonderful compositing and effects designer.

 How did you work with the composer and sound designer?

 Composer Seth Norman and I have worked on five other films together and I absolutely love his work.
 He always does the score after the animation is completed.
 We had only one phone call and an email exchange where we discussed Jung & Restless.
 Two months later I received the first (and final) music from Seth.
 I was shocked that it was an orchestral score and I thought it did not work at all.